-Positions on a waiting list may change.
-If other applications are received that have a higher priority within the admission oversubscription criteria, they will be placed above applications that have been on the list for some time.
-If a place becomes available, it is offered to the child who is top of the waiting list at that time.
-It is not possible to predict when (or if) a place will become available for a child at a particular school.
+Your position on a waiting list may change.
+If any late applications have a higher priority within the admission oversubscription criteria, they will be placed higher than applications that have been on the list for some time.
 Your order of preference is very important.
 If your child is offered a place at a higher preferred school, their name will be removed from any waiting lists for lower preferences.